 I’ve been a rut the past few days and haven’t really felt very inspired at all – I think maybe I’m already getting depressed about summer ending.

 But, the good news is that the rut didn’t last very long, because after catching up with a good friend on the phone a few days ago I was reminded of one of my favorite comfort foods – the Sloppy Joe.
+I used to love them as a kid, but only at home.
+To me, they just looked gross as hell everywhere else.
+My dad always put chopped white onions and shredded cheddar cheese on sloppy joes, and no one else’s ever quite measured up.
+It was a big HELL NO to the schools’ sloppy joes.

 Ok, so, let me tell you a story about my husband.
 He’s a picky man – well…kinda, sorta.
 He definitely will not EVER eat any fruit that is remotely warm, he eats his burgers with only cheese and ketchup (sometimes mayo) and doesn’t understand the concept of candied bacon.
 That’s some bullshit, right?